 Pose Level: Intermediate

-• Lie on your stomach and bring your elbows and forearms to rest on the floor.
+- Lie on your stomach, bringing your elbows and forearms to rest on the floor.
 Make sure your elbows are perpendicular to the floor and below your shoulders;

-• Get strong on your forearms, contract your abs and synergistically lift your whole body.
+- Get strong on your forearms, contract your abs and synergistically lift your body.
 Distribute the weight load between your forearms, abdomen and toes, until you form a straight line from head to toe;

-• Bring the neck in line with the rest of the body and fix a point on the ground;
+- Bring the neck in line with the rest of the body and fixate on a point on the ground;

 Get into a plank position, lean on your forearms, bend and rest your knees on the ground.
-Tighten your abs and stay in place for as long as you can or set.
+Tighten your abs and stay in place for longer durations of time.

 Lie on one side of the body with your legs straight and the forearm perpendicular to the body.
 Activate the abdominals and slowly raise the body so as to remain in balance only on the feet and forearm (you can do it with your legs together or with one leg in front and one behind).
 Hold the position for as long as you can or set.
 The exercise can also be done with the arm outstretched.